sainath-murugan/management_system-webapp-/README.md

  # Specification of website
   In this website the admin can manage the orders of the customer.
 The admin page has many specification such as update, delete the customer's order.
   And i have used `model` method `count()` to show number of orders- delivered, pending, total in the home page from the database.
+And in the customer id's page, the customer can view the number of order placed by him.
 I have also used Bootstrap to style the page.

   ``` python
 @login_required(login_url="login")